wvpssriraj10/handcricket/sourcecode.md

 4. While bowling, if the number selected by you and the computer is different, then the computer's number will add to its runs.
 If the number selected by you and the computer is the same, then the computer will lose its wicket.
 5. Each player will get 5 wickets and 3 overs (18 balls) for batting and bowling.
 6. The innings will end after either the five wickets fell or the overs end.
-7. The player with maximum runs wins.
+7. The player with the maximum runs wins.
-8. While choosing the toss, if u typed any other word except heads or tails or did any spelling mistake, the system will take default and will win the win the toss which eventually lead u losing the toss.
+8. While choosing the toss, if you typed any other word except heads or tails or did any spelling mistake, the system will take default and will win the toss, which will eventually lead you to lose the toss.
 9. All the best guys :)
 """)